-- 1. A comprehensive needs assessment of the entire school, (including taking into account the needs of migratory children as defined in Section 1309(2)) that is based on information which includes the achievement of children in relation to the state academic content standards and the state student academic achievement standards described in Section 1111(b)(1). - H. We have based our plan on information about all students in the school and identified students and groups of students who are not yet achieving to the State Academic content standards [the Common Core Georgia Performance Standards (CCGPS)] and the State student academic achievement standards including - Economically disadvantaged students - Students from Major racial and ethnic groups - Students with disabilities
+- 1. A comprehensive needs assessment of the entire school, (including taking into account the needs of migratory children as defined in Section 1309(2)) that is based on information which includes the achievement of children in relation to the state academic content standards and the state student academic achievement standards described in Section 1111(b)(1). - G. The measurable goals/benchmarks we have established to address the needs were: Students will excel academically for the 2016-2017 school year as noted below. - Increase the Median Growth Percentile in Science [Georgia Student Growth Model] by 25% from 38.0% to 48.0% by the end of the FY2017 school year. - Increase the Achievement Gap Progress score (CCRPI) in Math from 1 to 2 by the end of the FY2017 school year. - Increase the Median Growth Percentile in ELA [Georgia Student Growth Model] by 50% from 42.5% to 64.0% by the end of the FY2017 school year. - H. We have based our plan on information about all students in the school and identified students and groups of students who are not yet achieving to the State Academic content standards [the Common Core Georgia Performance Standards (CCGPS)] and the State student academic achievement standards including - Economically disadvantaged students - Students from Major racial and ethnic groups - Students with disabilities